ianperrin/MMM-Strava/README.md

 2. Create a Strava API Application and note the `client_id` and `client_secret`

     * Browse to your [My API Application](https://www.strava.com/settings/api) page and log in to Strava if prompted.
+    * Make sure the callback domain matches the IP address (or URL) used to access the MagicMirror.
     * Make a note of the `client_id` and `client_secret`

 3. Add the module to the config file (`~/MagicMirror/config/config.js`) for your mirror.